 Would you guess this person is a barista?
 Part-time landscaper?
 Philanthropist?
 Wrong.
 Dr. Paul Fredette is an accomplished general surgeon.
 Fredette and his family of six live in Bellingham, Wash.
-He has served the patient community at PeaceHealth St. Joseph Medical Center for more than two years.
+He has served the patient community as a Surgicalist at PeaceHealth St. Joseph Medical Center for more than two years.

 Fredette is also a surgicalist, which means he works regularly scheduled, dedicated shifts at the hospital.
 Sometimes referred to as a surgical hospitalist, the surgicalist model is a hospital-based career path for surgeons that separates private practice work from acute care.
 When Fredette is not on shift, he’s never on call.
 His free time is completely his own.
 And Fredette makes the most of it.